Best sellers

 Quercetin & Zinc

-Quercetin is a flavonoid, also called bioflavonoid.
-This natural plant compound is found in various plants, fruits and vegetables.
-Flavonoids are responsible for the vibrant colors (pigments) in these plants and come in various shades.
-They play a crucial role in plant metabolism, regulate growth, and provide protection against UV light, oxidation and heat.
+Quercetin is a flavonoid (also called a bioflavonoid) that occurs naturally in various plants, fruits, and vegetables.
+Flavonoids are responsible for the vibrant colors in plants and contribute to various biochemical processes, such as regulating growth and protecting against UV light, oxidation, and heat.

 Zinc is available in different forms.
 Zinc bisglycinate has a very good bioavailability.
 It is a chelated form of zinc bound to two (bis) molecules of the amino acid glycine which has more benefits for the body.
 Zinc has a very wide range of action and is involved in many body processes.
 Zinc is essential for the activity of more than 300 enzymes that have the zinc ion as a cofactor.